-NGOsource is a project of TechSoup Global and the Council on Foundations (both U.S. 501(c)(3) charities) that was created in order to help U.S. grantmakers streamline their international giving.
+NGOsource, a project of the Council on Foundations and TechSoup (both U.S. 501(c)(3) charities), helps U.S. grantmakers streamline and save in their international giving.
 NGOsource simplifies the task of evaluating whether a non-U.S. organization is the equivalent of a U.S. public charity — a process known as equivalency determination or “ED” – by making a complicated process easier and more efficient for both the U.S. grantmaker and the non-U.S. grantee.
 NGOsource currently operates as a program of TechSoup Global.

 What is an Equivalency Determination (ED)?

-Equivalency determination (ED) is a process dictated by U.S. tax law regulations that permits a U.S. private foundation or donor-advised fund to make a “good faith determination” that a non-U.S. organization is the equivalent of a U.S. public charity or operating foundation.
-An equivalency determination permits a U.S. private foundation or donor-advised fund to make a grant to a non-U.S. organization with fewer restrictions and reporting requirements (than expenditure responsibility).
-As part of the ED process, a qualified tax practitioner collects and analyzes detailed information about a non-U.S. organization’s organizational structure, operations and finances and, based on this information, may make a determination that the organization is equivalent to a U.S. public charity.
-Download our free Guide to Equivalency Determination for more information.
+Equivalency determination (ED) is a process dictated by U.S. tax law regulations.
+It permits a U.S. private foundation or donor-advised fund to make a good faith determination that a non-U.S. organization is the equivalent of a U.S. public charity or operating foundation.
+When using ED, the payment is a “qualifying distribution,” a grant for which expenditure responsibility (ER) is not required.
+To make this determination, a qualified reviewer collects and analyzes detailed information about a non-U.S. organization’s operations and finances (when required) and, based upon this information, makes a determination about whether the organization is equivalent to a U.S. public charity.

 Where do these rules come from?